mattwhitfield/SequelFilter/docs/grammar.md

 `Statistics.FieldOfDreams == 201 OR (Statistics.Population > 1000000 AND Statistics.Websites > 5000)`

 `Statistics.FieldOfDreams == 201 OR Statistics.Population > 1000000 OR Statistics.Websites > 5000`

+## Field selectors 👈

+Field selectors just use a comma separated list of field reference elements.
+The idea of this is to allow natural input to select a list of fields.
+An example would be `Statistics.Population, Statistics.Websites`.
+The field selectors would create a list of `FieldSelector` instances which contain the name of the field and a delegate to extract the value given an `IFieldReferenceResolver` instance.